Challenges In FHIR Implementation – An Eye Opening Guide

 If you are aware of HL7 standards, then you also have heard how difficult to work with the HL7 standards are.
-The most common difficulties people come with is, the way the standard was interpreted and implemented, which inhibited smooth data exchange and required additional translation layers.
-FHIR was created to overcome the above said issues.
+The most common difficulty people come up with is, the way the standard was interpreted and implemented, which inhibited smooth data exchange and required additional translation layers.
+FHIR was created to overcome the above-said issues.
 Like every standard comes with its own advantages and limitations, so does FHIR.
 The adoption of FHIR has its own challenges.

 Do you know how FHIR resources function?